Last Updated : 05/07/2026

 Once a person becomes eligible to vote, I believe there should be three requirements:

-- Once a citizen reaches majority age (currently 18 years old), they should be required to register
+- Once a citizen reaches majority age (currently 18 years old), they should be

-to vote, and
+required to register to vote, and

 Thought – I believe it is a duty and obligation for every American citizen to exercise their right to vote and have a say in how they are to be governed.
 We already require 18 year old males to register for the Selective Service so it shouldn’t be much of a stretch to expand the requirement to females for voting purposes and do both at the same time.

-- Required to obtain a FREE voter
+- Required to obtain a FREE Enhanced Voter ID or an Enhanced Real ID

 - Finally, the citizen would be required by law to keep their voter information correct and up-to-date.